Suicide bomber botches attack in Mali

 A spokesman for the Malian army, Colonel Souleymane Maiga, said on Tuesday that Malian forces were moving towards Kidal.

 “The army is on offensive reconnaissance.
-This means that we are putting troops in a favorable position should there be any offensive,” Maiga said.
+This means that we are putting troops in a favourable position should there be any offensive,” Maiga said.

 The MNLA has rejected Bamako’s calls for it to lay down its weapons, saying it would resist any attempt to retake Kidal.
 It has said it is open to negotiations with the government if northern Mali’s right to self-determination is recognised.